How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 • A mother to son

-• A brother to sister and vice versa
+• A brother to a sister and vice versa

 • Wife to Husband and vice versa